tum-esm/drive-inventory/notebooks/data_preprocessing/README.md

 |**23:00**|

 ## 3. Pre-processing for the traffic model
-As soon as the traffic counting data is available, the traffic model must be pre-processed and converted into the required format.
-We use a macroscopic traffic model (PTV VISUM) that represents the average weekday traffic outside vacation time for Passenger Cars (PC), Light Cargo Vehicles (LCV) and Heavy Goods Vehicles (HGV).
+Now the traffic model must be pre-processed and converted into the required format.
+We used a macroscopic traffic model (PTV VISUM) that represents the average weekday traffic outside vacation time for Passenger Cars (PC), Light Cargo Vehicles (LCV) and Heavy Goods Vehicles (HGV).
 It also provides the number of vehicle starts in defined spatial areas which is used to calculate the cold start excess emissions (CSEE).
 First, we import the traffic model outputs and convert important attributes to HEBFA compatible formats.
 Additional to the actual road type, we define an attribute *scaling_road_type* that combines multiple road types for temporal scaling.
 Then the vehicle share correction factors are calculated and the zonal number of vehicle starts is attributed to the road links.

+>**_ToDo:_**
+>- Follow the steps defined in [preprocess_visum_model.ipynb](/notebooks/data_preprocessing/preprocess_visum_model.ipynb) and convert the traffic model to the data format defined below.

 ### Data format of the traffic model
 |Attribute |Description|